ryan-isaac/Docker_Python/README.md

 - weather_data.py
 - readme.txt
 You can build the image from the above or load the image directly from the compressed .tar.gz file
-- isaac_python-quiz.tar.gz
+- isaac_python.tar.gz

 ## Instructions
 Please follow below instructions to get the intended output from the program

-- 1) Unzip isaac_python-quiz.tar.gz
+- 1) Unzip isaac_python.tar.gz
 To load this file in a linux environment, make sure you have docker installed and run the following

 docker load < isaac_python-quiz.tar.gz